 The FDA approval of Enstilar foam in 2015 was based on two multicentre, randomised, double-blind trials conducted in patients with plaque psoriasis.

-The product is also approved for the treatment of psoriasis in Australia, Canada, and the European Union.
-It has not yet been approved in New Zealand as of October 2019.
+The product is also approved for the treatment of psoriasis in Australia, Canada, the European Union, and New Zealand, among other countries.

 Chronic plaque psoriasis

 Trial 1 patients (n = 302) were randomly assigned to receive :

 Trial 2 patients (n = 426) were randomly assigned to receive :

 Disease severity was graded using a 5-point Investigator’s Global Assessment (IGA) scale.
 Treatment success defined as the proportion of patients at week 4 who were ‘Clear’ or ‘Almost Clear’ according to the IGA.
 Subjects with ‘Mild’ disease at baseline were required to be ‘Clear’ to be considered a treatment success.

 The majority of subjects in both trials (76% and 75%, respectively) had a disease of moderate severity at baseline, 14% and 15% had a disease of mild severity at baseline and 10% had a severe disease at baseline in both trials.

 The extent of disease involvement assessed by mean body surface area was 7.1% (range 2 to 28%) and 7.5% (range 2 to 30%) in trials 1 and 2, respectively.

 In both trials, patients were treated once daily for up to 4 weeks.

 The percentage of psoriasis patients achieving treatment success, according to the Investigator’s Global Assessment of Disease Severity, was 45% in the Enstilar foam group, 30.7% for betamethasone dipropionate in the vehicle and 14.9% for calcipotriol in vehicle.